Examples of open manifolds with positive Ricci curvature and non-proper Busemann functions

 Menguy's example \cite{Men00} shows that a proper Busemann function does not imply polar asymptotic cones either.

-Our examples are closely related the construction by Nabonnand \cite{Nab80}; also see \cite{Ber86,Wei88} for related constructions.
+Our examples are closely related to the construction by Nabonnand in 1980 \cite{Nab80}.
+See also related constructions by B\'{e}rard-Bergery \cite{Ber86} and the second named author \cite{Wei88}.
 Nabonnand constructed open manifolds as doubly warped products $[0,\infty)\times_f S^2 \times_h S^1$ with positive Ricci curvature.
-We use the Riemannian universal cover $N$ of a doubly warped product $M=[0,\infty) \times_f S^{k-1} \times_h S^1$ with suitable functions $f$ and $h$ as our examples in Theorems A and B. The investigation of these universal covers also leads to the first examples of Ricci limit spaces with non-integer Hausdorff dimension \cite{PW}.
+We use the Riemannian universal cover $N$ of a doubly warped product $M=[0,\infty) \times_f S^{k-1} \times_h S^1$ with suitable functions $f$ and $h$ as our examples in Theorems A and B. The investigation of these universal covers also leads to the first examples of Ricci limit spaces with non-integer Hausdorff dimension presented by the authors in \cite{PW}.

-For Theorem A, we require that the function $h$ decays to $0$ as $r\to\infty$.
-With base points $p\in M$ at $r=0$ and $\tilde{p}\in N$ as a lift of $p$ in the universal cover, such a function $h$ and the classical Clairaut's theorem imply that any ray in $N$ starting at $\tilde{p}$ must project to a radial ray in $M$ starting at $p$ via the covering map $\pi:N\to M$ (Lemma \ref{ray_proj}).
-Then we can further show that the preimage $\pi^{-1}(p)$, which is unbounded, is contained in the level set of Busemann function $b_{\tilde{p}}$ with value $0$ (Lemma \ref{orbit_to_ray}).
+For Theorem A, we require that the function $h$ decreases to $0$ as $r\to\infty$.
+With a base point $p\in M$ at $r=0$ and $\tilde{p}\in N$ as a lift of $p$ in the universal cover, such a function $h$ and the classical Clairaut's theorem imply that any ray in $N$ starting at $\tilde{p}$ must project to a radial ray in $M$ starting at $p$ via the covering map $\pi:N\to M$ (Lemma \ref{ray_proj}).
+Then we can further show that the preimage $\pi^{-1}(p)$, which is unbounded, is contained in the level set of Busemann function $b_{\tilde{p}}$ with value $0$; this shows that $b_{\tilde{p}}$ is not proper (Theorem \ref{orbit_to_ray}).
+To prove that the spherical Busemann function is also not proper, in Section 1.3 we further study the distance from any point in $\pi^{-1}(p)$ to a geodesic sphere $S_t(\tilde{p})$.
 For Theorem B, we use a function $h$ with logarithm decay and show that any asymptotic cone of $N$ is isometric to the standard half-plane $[0,\infty)\times \mathbb{R}$.

-Acknowledgments: We would like to thank Christina Sormani for bringing up this question to us and very helpful conversations.
+Acknowledgments: We would like to thank Christina Sormani for bringing up this question to us and for very helpful conversations.
 We would like to thank Jeff Cheeger, Zhongmin Shen, and Zhifei Zhu for helpful communication.
+We would like to thank the referee for their valuable suggestions that improves the paper.